 Our experimentation focused on two issues: performance and reliability.
 Detailed performance results are reported in [3] and [4] and show that throughput increases almost linearly with offered load until the bus saturates (i.e., until all available transmission time is being used for header words, data words, and propagation delays).
 As expected, longer messages are more efficient than shorter messages since they required fewer intervening header words.
 Also as expected, message delay (the elapsed time between message generation and receipt, including queueing time, network access time, transmission time, and propagation time) increases exponentially as offered load approaches bus capacity.
 In general, the performance attributes of ITP are quite similar to the performance of an IEEE 802.4 token bus carrying only synchronous traffic when the 802.4's High Priority Token Hold Time has been set to one message time, thereby forcing an 802.4 station to emit at most message per token cycle (see [5]).
-ITP has a small performance advantage due to its smaller "token" (40 bits vs. a minimum of 96 bits), and also because ITP deals with dynamic membership in an entirely different way from IEEE 802.4.
+ITP has a small performance advantage due to its smaller "token" (40 bits for ITP vs. a minimum of 96 bits for 802.4), and also because ITP deals with dynamic membership in an entirely different way from the IEEE token bus.

 The reliability experiments judged the protocol's robustness.
 Failing any one of the 45 nodes had no observable effect.
 Even failing one-third of the nodes did not cause any errors or synchronization problems among those which remained connected.
-The protocol likewise proved robust when nodes were physically removed from the network by unplugging and then reconnecting them.
+The protocol likewise proved robust when nodes were physically removed from the network by unplugging them, and when reinserting them into the network by reconnecting them.
 While disconnection and reconnection did momentarily increase the network's bit error rate, in all cases the rejoining nodes were resynchronized and the network's bit error rate had returned to zero within one millisecond.